-Adopting a cat is a simple one-pager from the Nova Scotia SPCA that covers the points potential owners should review before deciding to adopt a cat, including projected costs (Canadian dollar and U.S. dollar are roughly equal, so this should be fine).
+Adopting a cat is a simple one-pager from the Nova Scotia SPCA that covers the points potential owners should review before deciding to adopt a cat, including projected costs (the Canadian dollar and U.S. dollar are roughly equal, so this should be fine).

-CARE cat manual is a very good, extremely thorough guide from an Illinois animal rescue that discusses most every aspect of successful cat ownership.
+Care cat manual is a very good, extremely thorough guide from an Illinois animal rescue that discusses almost every aspect of successful cat ownership.
 The first two pages can be disregarded since they are about adopting from the agency.

-Adopting a Rescue Dog: The First Seven Days covers the pre-adoption period, beginning at a month before adoption, and continues through the first seven days of having a new rescue dog at home.
+Adopting a Rescue Dog: The First Seven Days cover the pre-adoption period, beginning a month before adoption, and continuing through the first seven days of having a new rescue dog at home.

 Adopting a Rescue Dog is another helpful manual for new rescue ownership, from a canine psychologist.